megspham/Kontagion-Virus-Hunter/README.md

 # Kontagion-Virus-Hunter

-CS 32 Winter 2021 with Mr. Carey Nachenberg
+CS 32 Winter 2021 taught by Carey Nachenberg

 This is a project that I did in CS 32 at UCLA where I developed a game through C++.
 Basically, there is a hero named Socrates that defeat different monsters and the user